galetaire/spahousing/pages/posts/wages.md

 [![Acceso a la vivienda](/images/wageaffordability.png)](/images/wageaffordability.png)

-- **Housing affordability (Base 100=1999)**: Spain housing affordability index.
-It considers income growth against housing and inflation growth.
+- **Housing affordability index (Base 100=1999), Spain**: it considers income growth against housing and inflation growth.

 # Interpretation and observations

-The first chart from above shows the housing cycles by looking at wages.
-In this sense, it is common to found convergence and divergence cycles.
+By looking at wages, it is common to found convergence and divergence cycles.
 Divergence implies that housing prices grow faster than wages, and convergence the opposite.

 - 2003 - 2007: Wage/price divergence.
 - 2008 - 2013: Wage/price convergence.